 Tips for Hosting a Hummus Platter Party

-- Beverage Pairings: Serve refreshing drinks that complement the flavors of hummus, such as sparkling water, herbal teas, or even Mediterranean wines.
+- Beverage Pairings: Serve drinks that go well with hummus—sparkling water, herbal teas or even light Mediterranean wines.

 FAQs About Hummus Platters